tdavguidebook/tdavguidebook/roles/engineers/audio_engineer.md

   - **Output Gain**: Adjust the final level after compression to ensure the output level matches the desired volume.

----

-## Sends
+### Sends

-### Aux Sends
+#### Aux Sends

-- **Aux Sends**: Adjust how much signal from this channel will be sent to the respective mix group or plugin, allowing for effects processing and routing.
+- Adjust how much signal from this channel will be sent to the respective mix group or plugin, allowing for effects processing and routing.

-### Panning
+#### Panning

-- **Panning**: Position audio sources in the stereo field (Left vs Right) to create a sense of space and dimension in the mix.
+- Position audio sources in the stereo field (Left vs Right) to create a sense of space and dimension in the mix.

-### Fader
+#### Fader

-- **Fader**: Adjust the overall volume level of each channel to balance the mix and ensure all elements are appropriately heard.
+- Adjust the overall volume level of each channel to balance the mix and ensure all elements are appropriately heard.
 ---
 ## Suggestions for Advancement

 Once you feel comfortable with the above content, you may want to start researching the following items: